faraz9993/Active-Reactive-Parameter/README.md

 # Jenkins-Active-Reactive-Parameter

 ### In this task, I have created two parameters in Jenkins pipeline.
-### One parameter, list all the folders in the S3 bucket and other parameter takes the reference from the first parameter and lists all the files in that folder.
+### One parameter, lists all the folder in the S3 bucket and other parameter takes the reference from the first parameter and lists all the files in that folder.

-### First of all, create a pipeline > go to configuration > Select the project is parameterised
+### First of all, create a pipeline > go to configuration > Select "This project is parameterised"

 ```
 Name: FOLDER_LIST